 Assessment is used to monitor progress and to identify any child needing additional support as soon as they need it.

-- Assessment for learning is used: - daily within class to identify children needing Keep-up support - weekly in the Review lesson to assess gaps, address these immediately and secure fluency of GPCs, words and spellings. - Summative assessment is used: - every six weeks to assess progress, to identify gaps in learning that need to be addressed, to identify any children needing additional support and to plan the Keep-up support that they need. - by SLT and scrutinised through the Little Wandle Letters and Sounds Revised assessment tracker, to narrow attainment gaps between different groups of children and so that any additional support for teachers can be put into place.
+Assessment for learning is used:

+- o daily within class to identify children needing Keep-up support - o weekly in the Review lesson to assess gaps, address these immediately and secure fluency of GPCs, words and spellings.

+Summative assessment is used:

+- every six weeks to assess progress, to identify gaps in learning that need to be addressed, to identify any children needing additional support and to plan the Keep-up support that they need. - o by the Phonics Leader and scrutinised, to narrow attainment gaps between different groups of children and so that any additional support for teachers can be put into place.